xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 We note that 1051 entries are consumed for these two access-lists.
 So the 1000 entries are just counted once even if the ACL is applied on multiple interfaces of the same NPU.
 That's what we qualified a "shared ACL".

+Note: it's not showing exactly 1000 but 1051.
+The difference comes from internal entries automatically allocated by the system.
+They don't represent a significant number compared to the overall scale capability of the system.
+{: .notice--info}

 We remove the ingress ACLs and apply the same on egress this time:

 <div class="highlighter-rouge">